Voodoo 5: Architecture and performance

 The VSA-100 supports a hardware accumulation buffer, known as the "T-buffer".
 When rendering to the T-buffer, VSA-100 can store the combined outputs of several frames.
 This mechanism allows for creation of effects such as motion blur (if used temporally) and anti-aliasing (if used spatially).
 VSA-100 supports rotated-grid super-sampling anti-aliasing (RGSS AA) modes, with a maximum anti-aliasing level determined by the number of VSA-100 chips in the SLI configuration.
-One chip allows 2X AA, two chips allows 4X AA, four chips provides for 8X AA and so on.
-The RGSS method of anti-aliasing combines multiple samples of each frame, resulting in higher quality than the brute force ordered-grid over-sampling of ImgTech PowerVR, ATI Radeon DDR and NVIDIA GeForce 2.
+One chip allows 2× AA, two chips allows 4× AA, four chips provides for 8× AA and so on.
+The RGSS method of anti-aliasing combines multiple samples of each frame, resulting in higher quality than the brute force ordered-grid over-sampling of ImgTech PowerVR, ATI Radeon DDR and Nvidia GeForce 2.

 The chip implements a 128-bit SDRAM interface, again similar to the Voodoo3.
 Memory capacity and bandwidth is separately dedicated to each VSA-100 processor.
-While capacity is not cumulative across the entire card, bandwidth is effectively cumulative and thus a card with 2x VSA-100 processors has similar bandwidth to a single-chip graphics card using 128-bit DDR memory.
+While capacity is not cumulative across the entire card, bandwidth is effectively cumulative and thus a card with 2× VSA-100 processors has similar bandwidth to a single-chip graphics card using 128-bit DDR memory.
 Memory is clocked synchronously with the VSA-100 chip.
 Later, unreleased boards were planned to offer a 64-bit DDR memory design instead, in order to reduce board costs through lower complexity, while offering similar RAM performance.

+Voodoo 4 and Voodoo 5 support MPEG-2 video acceleration.

-While VSA-100 is an AGP 4x capable graphics processor, 3dfx did not implement AGP texturing.
+While VSA-100 is an AGP 4× capable graphics processor, 3dfx did not implement AGP texturing.

+The Voodoo5 did not offer next-generation DirectX 8.0 vertex and pixel shaders that would be found in the GeForce 3 and Radeon 8500, nor even DirectX 7 features such as hardware transform and lighting acceleration for vertices (although T&L could be compensated by a fast CPU).
+Designed for scalability, it was nonetheless unrealistic for 3dfx to incrementally increase the number of Voodoo5 chips just to keep pace in performance with rival developments.
+Nvidia would further refine the GeForce 3's feature set into the GeForce 4 Ti (NV25) to satisfy multiple market segments (the Ti 4600 at $399 and Ti 4200 at $199), as did ATI which derived the lower-cost Radeon 9000 (RV200) from the Radeon 8500 (R100).